 One of Bulgaria’s most iconic landmarks and certainly the most notable building in the capital of Bulgaria is the Alexander Nevsky Cathedral.
 This grand Orthodox cathedral is one of the most beautiful buildings to visit in the dynamic Bulgarian capital, and no visit to Sofia is complete without taking in its grandeur.

-Considered to be the third-largest Orthodox cathedral in the world (coming in right after the Romanian People’s Salvation Church in Bucharest and the Church of St Sava in Belgrade), the Alexander Nevsky Cathedral is actually one of the fifty largest Christian churches in the entire world.
+Considered to be the third-largest Orthodox cathedral in the world (coming in the right after the Romanian People’s Salvation Church in Bucharest and the Church of St Sava in Belgrade), the Alexander Nevsky Cathedral is actually one of the fifty largest Christian churches in the entire world.

 So if you’re looking for an iconic landmark not to miss in Bulgaria, make sure to visit the beautiful Alexander Nevsky Cathedral in Sofia.